FICO Score Explained: 5 Factors, 90% Rule

-FICO is the credit score 90% of top U.S. lenders pull before approving a mortgage, auto loan, or credit card.
-Understanding the five factors that build the 300–850 number — and which FICO version your lender actually pulls — is the fastest way to move it up.
+FICO is the credit score most major U.S. lenders reference before approving a mortgage, auto loan, or credit card.
+Understanding the five factors that build the 300–850 number — and which FICO version your lender pulls — helps you take targeted steps to improve it.

 Important Legal Notice